giovannipbonin/ieee-program/README.md

 ### Hash Tables
  - Hash Tables are beautiful things and extremely useful in a very large and diverse domain of applications.
 If you have seen them before, and you are under the impression that they are complicated, just forget anything you know about them.
 They are quite straightforward:
       - Starting with the easy part, "table", we have a data structure that represents a table mapping a value generally represented as a string, to another value of any type.
 That's what a table is, and if hash tables were just the running time to find a value in the table would be O(n), and it wouldn't be very useful.
-       -> That's the power of "hashing", where we take the key which is the value that maps to another, and processes it with a function (for example adding the ascii characters modulo the number of entries in the table, which works but we will later see can be optimized substantially), and finds where in the table it belongs
+       -> That's the power of "hashing", where we take the key which is the value that maps to another, and process it with a function (for example adding the ascii characters modulo the number of entries in the table, which works but we will later see can be optimized substantially), and finds where in the table it belongs

        Videos:
         - [ ] [Core Hash Tables (video)](https://www.coursera.org/learn/data-structures-optimizing-performance/lecture/m7UuP/core-hash-tables)